Review Questions and Case Study

 between the concepts represented by the two keywords in the question.

-theories listed on pages 17-18 plus any others that you consider to have major significance.
+management theories listed in the chapter plus any others that you consider to have major significance.

 Were they 'dead ends' or major contributors to modern ideas.